This article was originally published December 2015 and has been updated for 2018 to include 10 crust varieties.

 To help you decide which crust is best for your recipe, here’s a breakdown of the many different types of pizza crusts:

 Neapolitan Pizza — Getting back to our history lesson from above, Neapolitan pizza is credited as being the original Italian pizza.
-Characterized by its thin, slightly crispy texture, Neapolitan pizzas must meet a very specific set of requirements in order to truly be considered an authentic Neapolitan.
+Characterized by its light, slightly crispy texture, Neapolitan pizzas must meet a very specific set of requirements in order to truly be considered an authentic Neapolitan.
 A true Neapolitan is baked in a wood-fired, domed oven with dough that must be hand-kneaded (no mechanical preparation whatsoever!), no more than 35 centimeters in diameter, and no more than one-third of a centimeter thick at the center.
 Classic styles include the Margherita and Marinara, and given the impossible-to-replicate flavor and texture of Neapolitan crust from a wood-fired oven, this is the perfect crust for those who want an authentic Italian pizza.

 New York-Style Pizza — Often sold by the slice in big, wide wedges, New York-style pizza has been the trademark pizza style of the Northeast U.S. since the early 1900s, with regional variations also existing across the country.
 New York-style crust is slightly crispy on the outside, yet soft and pliable enough to fold the big slices in half, making it easier for customers to eat.
 New York-style pizza crust gets its unique flavor and texture from its high-gluten bread flour and the minerals present in New York City water, which some out-of-state pizza makers actually transport across the country for authenticity.